zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

      of the ID to look up.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :action: the requested dispatch command, with any arguments.
+   :param action: the requested dispatch command, with any arguments.

-   :nodes: a set of cluster node names (e.g. "worker-01") to retrieve
+   :param nodes: a set of cluster node names (e.g. "worker-01") to retrieve
       the values from.
 An empty set, supplied by default, means retrieval from all nodes managed by the agent.